 Have at least four development environments

-Having separate desktop (developer’s computer), development server, staging server and production server environments gives you the freedom to develop whilst maintaining control of final code and allows you to refine deployment scripts as code is pushed through the environments.
+Having separate desktop (developer’s computer), development server, staging server and production server environments gives you the freedom to develop whilst maintaining control of the final code and allows you to refine deployment scripts as code is pushed through the environments.

 It means you can test at each stage without disrupting the development cycle.